Welcome from the Director of Research Training for the Residency

 Selection of Residents for the R25

 PGY-1 residents apply for the REP during the PGY-1 year.
 Selection is based on residents’ past research training and experience, previous research awards and honors, past research productivity, letters of recommendation, and the residents’ career goals and evidence of commitment to a research career.
 The R25 Advisory Committee selects applicants for the REP. Once selected into the REP, residents progress to subsequent years of the REP with the Advisory Committee’s approval.
-The R25 has two slots in PGY-3 and two in PGY-4; therefore, if more than two residents participate in PGY-1 and in PGY-2, residents must apply for the PGY-3 positions.
-The two PGY-3 residents continue the REP in PGY-4 with the Advisory Committee’s approval.
+The R25 has three slots in PGY-3 and three in PGY-4; therefore, if more than three residents participate in PGY-1 and in PGY-2, residents must apply for the PGY-3 positions.
+The three PGY-3 residents continue the REP in PGY-4 with the Advisory Committee’s approval.

 Other Research Opportunities for Residents